What’s the difference between a Roth IRA & 401(k)

 - You can choose between taxable and tax-free withdrawals

 If you have both a Roth IRA and 401(k), you may have more control over your tax situation (particularly prior to age 73).
 For instance, if you want to minimize your taxes during a particular year, you may be able to take more money out of your Roth IRA.
 Roth IRA contributions may be withdrawn at any time and, if your account has been open for at least five years, your earnings may also be withdrawn tax-free after you turn age 59½.
-If you take a distribution before age 59½, you would normally be subject to income taxes and a 10% early distribution penalty, although certain exceptions apply.
-The 10% penalty may not be imposed if the following conditions apply, see Exceptions to tax on early distributions for more information.
+If you take a distribution before age 59½, you would normally be subject to income taxes and a 10% early distribution penalty on the earnings, although certain exceptions apply.
+See Exceptions to tax on early distributions for more information.

 - Roth IRA funds are available for other uses